In this guide, I explain how you can make money selling your pictures and what the differences are between microstock and macrostock.

 What is Macrostock?

 The other big players are the Macrostock agencies.
-As you can imagine, these agencies usually sell pictures for high prices, and most of the time, the sale is made with a Royalty Managed (RM) license.
+As you can imagine, these companies usually sell pictures and videos for higher prices, and most of the time, the sale is made with a Royalty Managed (RM) license.

 This means that the pictures sold can be used only once.
 If the buyer wants to use the same picture in the future, he must buy it a second time.
 Now I’m sure you wonder: who would buy from a Macrostock agency if you have to spend more than you would on a Microstock site?
-The price per sale is usually high, but the picture is usually only available on that particular agency.
+The price per sale is usually high, but the picture is only available on that particular agency.
+Macrostock agencies require exclusivity.

-There are few Macrostock sites left, and the big players are mainly two:
+There are a few Macrostock sites left, and some of the most important are:

 Selling your photographs: Microstock vs Macrostock